thycotic/privman-docs/tasks/scheduled/index.md

 Import Active Directory users and groups on demand and based on a set schedule.

->**Notes**__**: Depending on AD structure and size, the tasks should be planned to avoid bulk imports and synchronization of too large of a number of accounts.
+>**Note**: Depending on AD structure and size, the tasks should be planned to avoid bulk imports and synchronization of too large of a number of accounts.

 ## Task Parameter Conflicts